Wyoming State Excise Taxes 2016 - Fuel, Cigarette, and Alcohol Taxes

 Wyoming collects general excise taxes on the sale of motor fuel (gasoline and diesel), cigarettes (per pack), and cell phone service plans.
 Other general taxes, similar to excise taxes, may be collected on other items including gas guzzlers, vehicle sales, transportation tickets, tanning salons, firearms, and more.

-The Wyoming excise tax on gasoline is 13.00¢ per gallon, one of the lowest gas taxes in the country.
-Wyoming's excise tax on gasoline is ranked #49 out of the 50 states.
+The Wyoming excise tax on gasoline is 23.00¢ per gallon, lower then 60% of the other 50 states.
+Wyoming's excise tax on gasoline is ranked #30 out of the 50 states.
 The Wyoming gas tax is included in the pump price at all gas stations in Wyoming.

 Wyoming Cigarette Tax39th highest cigarette tax